iamtheblackunicorn/strawberrymilk/README.markdown

 - Updated documentation.
 - Upload to [crates.io](https://crates.io).

+### Version 1.2.0

+- Added custom-templating.
+- Users can add their own templates and use them.

 ## NOTE :scroll:

 - *Strawberry Milk* by Alexander Abraham a.k.a. *"The Black Unicorn"*